Justsenger/ExHyperV/README.md

 · Virtual machines with GPU-PV enabled do not support the checkpoint function.

-· Graphics cards with GPU-PV enabled must exist on the host and cannot be used for PCIe passthrough simultaneously.
+· Graphics cards with GPU-PV enabled must exist on the host and cannot be used for PCIe Passthrough simultaneously.

 · Multiple GPU-PV graphics partitions obtained from the same graphics card cannot provide computing power exceeding the physical limit.